sprow-dev/SandblastedAcrylic/README.md

 If it doesn't work, look up your issue.
 If it still does not work after applying at least 1 fix, create an issue here and I can try to diagnose.
 If you do not provide the code that is problematic, I will disregard your issue as I do not have enough information.
 I am not putting in the time to add an issue template, be reasonable.

+---

+Note: The release is not always completely accurate with the code.
+I will post small improvements that I do not think are big enough to update the showcase with.
+If it affects how the showcase looks, I will update the release.